knowledge | 21 April 2020 |

-How does Covid-19 disruption affect limitation periods?
+How does COVID-19 disruption affect limitation periods

-Where the implications of Covid-19 affect commercial obligations and there is a potential for litigation, clients should be mindful of the following considerations:
+Where the implications of COVID-19 affect commercial obligations and there is a potential for litigation, clients should be mindful of the following considerations:

-- The contract containing those obligations may contain a force majeure clause which, if applicable in the circumstances, has the effect of suspending the parties’ mutual obligations affected by Covid-19 as the external trigger, until that event subsides.
-A force majeure clause will only be applicable however if there is some specific reason linked to Covid-19 that prevents performance of a particular obligation under the contract.
+- The contract containing those obligations may contain a force majeure clause which, if applicable in the circumstances, has the effect of suspending the parties’ mutual obligations affected by COVID-19 as the external trigger, until that event subsides.
+A force majeure clause will only be applicable however if there is some specific reason linked to COVID-19 that prevents performance of a particular obligation under the contract.
 Force majeure will provide a defence to a breach of contract claim against the party in default.
 It is advisable generally that notice of intention to rely on a force majeure clause be served on the other party in the manner provided for in that contract.
 For their part, the party facing a breach should take steps to mitigate the potential harm that they might suffer as a result of the breach, by putting contingency arrangements in place to the extent possible.
 McCann FitzGerald has published a detailed briefing on commercial contracts and force majeure in the context of COVID-19 which is available here.

 - Where a contract is silent on force majeure or the clause is not applicable, the doctrine of frustration may come into play in the alternative.
 Frustration is established where a situation outside the control of the parties prevents the performance of the contract and was both unforeseen and unforeseeable.
 The effect of frustration differs from force majeure in that it fully discharges the entirety of an otherwise valid contract and it is difficult to prove in practice.
-McCann FitzGerald have published a detailed briefing on the doctrine of frustration which is available here.
+McCann FitzGerald has published a detailed briefing on the doctrine of frustration which is available here.

 How can we help?

-The Disputes Group at McCann FitzGerald is ready and willing to assist clients in addressing all of their concerns at this difficult time, whether that arises in respect of regulatory and/or litigation issues business may face in responding to Covid-19.
+The Disputes Group at McCann FitzGerald is ready and willing to assist clients in addressing all of their concerns at this difficult time, whether that arises in respect of regulatory and/or litigation issues business may face in responding to COVID-19.
 Alternatively, your usual contact in McCann FitzGerald will be pleased to provide further information.

 This briefing is for general guidance only and should not be regarded as a substitute for professional advice.
 Such advice should always be taken before acting on any of the matters discussed.